Working Hours and Overtime in Croatia

 What are the legal working hours in Croatia?

-In Croatia, the standard legal working time for a full-time employee is 40 hours per week, usually organised as 8 hours per day over five days.
-You can agree on shorter full-time hours through contracts or collective agreements, but you cannot increase full-time hours beyond 40 per week.
-Any work beyond the contracted full-time schedule is generally treated as overtime and must comply with overtime and rest-period rules.
+In Croatia, standard full-time working time is 40 hours per week, usually organized as 8 hours per day over five days.
+Employment contracts, collective agreements, or internal rules can set a shorter full-time week, but not a longer one.
+Any work beyond the agreed full-time schedule is generally treated as overtime and must follow statutory limits and premium pay rules.

 What is the maximum number of overtime hours allowed in Croatia?